 What do you do when your chainsaw gets wet?

-Have your air filter cleaned and dried.
-Especially if the wood, you will be cutting is dry and dead.
-This is because dry dust in the filter will expand when damp air runs through it thereby choking the saw.
+First, has your chainsaw’s air filter been cleaned and dried?
+This is particularly important if the wood you’re cutting is dry and dead.
+Dry dust in the filter expands when damp air runs through it, therefore choking the saw.

 - The clutch bearings also need to be wiped dry.